nagendramishr/SimpleL7Proxy/README.md

 # SimpleL7Proxy

-The SimpleL7Proxy is a lightweight, efficient proxy designed to route network traffic between clients and servers.
+The SimpleL7Proxy is a lightweight, performance based proxy designed to route network traffic between clients and servers.
 It operates at the application layer (Layer 7) of the OSI model, enabling it to route HTTP(s) requests.
-The service passes through every header it receives with the exception of the Host header, which needs to match the back-end service.
-It is ideal for web applications that need load balancing, SSL termination, or proxying to a number of back-end hosts.
-The server will also calculate the lowest latency for each backend and connect to the lowest latency host first.
+It can be used as a regional internal proxy to manage traffic across specific regions.
+The server calculates the latency for each backend on a regular interval so that when a request comes in, it will connect to the lowest latency host first.

 In the diagram below, a client connected to the proxy which has 3 backend hosts.
-The proxy identified the host with the lowest latency ( Host 2 ) to make the request to.
+The proxy identified the host with the lowest latency (Host 2) to make the request to.

 ![image](https://github.com/nagendramishr/SimpleL7Proxy/assets/81572024/d2b09ebb-1bce-41a7-879a-ac90aa5ae227)